-- sponsored partnerships with academic institutions to further the education of 40 of our employees and to develop their leadership competencies;
+- sponsored partnerships with academic institutions to further the education of our 32 employees and to develop their leadership competencies;

-- internships and learnerships for both qualified students and inexperienced job seekers, with 27 of those learners ultimately employed in the group; and
+- overall 109 internships and learnerships for both qualified students and inexperienced job seekers, with 10 of those learners ultimately employed in the Group; and

 - we operate accredited training academies, and offer local and international courses and e-learning tuition across our brands for our employees, our franchisees and their employees.
-These training interventions reached 2 179 (including franchisees) of our employees during the year.
+These training interventions reached 2 878 employees of the Group and franchisees during the year.

 Enterprise and supplier development

-- Contributions to supplier development initiatives amounted to R19,9 million.
+- Contributions to supplier development initiatives amounted to R22,7 million and those to enterprise development initiatives amounted to R10 million.
 These initiatives included:

 - loans at preferential rates to identified EME and QSE suppliers who provide goods and services to the Group;

-- contributions to the MyGrowthFund for the establishment of a container-based artisan training business.
+- contributions to the MyGrowthFund for the establishment of a container-based artisan training incubation hub; and

-- We launched PiViCal Panels, a joint venture partnership with a local previously disadvantaged entrepreneur.
-This import-replacement business was commissioned in August 2018 and produces PVC panels for the TopT brand; panels comprise one of TopT's fastest growing merchandise categories.
+- In 2018 we launched PiViCal Panels, a joint venture partnership with a local previously disadvantaged entrepreneur.
+This import-replacement business produces PVC panels for the TopT brand; panels comprise one of TopT's fastest growing merchandise categories.